benhuson/page-parts/readme.txt

 Either enter numbers in the order fields or drag them into the order you want.

 == Changelog ==

+= 0.4 =

+* Improve drag and drop interface - uses a 'handle' so as to not interfere with links etc.
+* Order now updated immediate after drag and drop via AJAX.
+* Admin table displayed using WP_List_Table class.

 = 0.3 =